 Giorgio Vasari said of him, “Leonardo da Vinci was a man of regal spirit and tremendous breadth of mind; and his name became so famous that not only was he esteemed during his lifetime, but his reputation endured and became even greater after his death.”

 In fact, over 500 years after he lived, he is still considered a genius and one of the most gifted men to have ever lived.

 Want to experiment with Da Vinci’s art?
 In my Mixing with the Masters, Volume One lesson on Da Vinci, we learn even more about him and create three pieces inspired by some of his masterworks.

-Or the Leonardo da Vinci lesson for only $12:
+or just the Da Vinci lesson for $12:

 Book Recommendations for Further Study: